nesi/hpc_training/_lessons/maui-and-mahuika/05-data-transfer.md

 ## rsync ##

-A more powerful tool again for file transfer is `rsync`:
+A more powerful tool again for file transfer is `rsync`.
+It can be restarted after an incomplete transfer, it can optionally encrypt it,  and much much more.
+See its man page for options and examples.

 <table>
 <tr>